skgrange/smonitor/README.md

 ![**smonitor**'s core data model](inst/extdata/smonitor_entity_relationship_diagram.png)

 The data model has some constraints, but by design they have been used sparingly.
 The **smonitor** data-model contains a bit of replication regarding `site` and `variable` variables.
-These variables are usually unneeded outside the `processes` table, but are included to help when building look-up tables and to help with decoding of the integer keys.
+These variables are unneeded outside the `processes` table, but are included to help when building look-up tables and to help with the decoding of the integer keys.

 ### A `process`

-The **smonitor**'s data model uses generic nouns and verbs to keep things portable.
 The primary identifier for a location-variable pair is called the `process`.
-A `process` is best described as an unique, and usually, an un-interrupted time-series.
+A `process` is best described as an unique, and usually, an uninterrupted time-series.
 For example, a temperature sensor at a monitoring site for several years would represent a single process.
 If relative humidity and pressure were also monitored at the same location, they would form other processes.
 Other variables at other monitoring sites/locations would also be additional processes.
 However, if the original temperature sensor failed and was replaced, the replacement would be a new process.
 Changes in instrumentation would usually give cause to create a new process, but if instrumentation contains consumables, such as BAMs (beta attenuation monitors) with their filter-tape, new processes could be used to represent these changes too; but only if this was desired.
 A process can be as granular or specific as a user needs it to be.
 Processes are defined in space via the `sites` table and by time by their entries in the `observations` table.

+### A `summary`

+The **smonitor** data model allows *n* number of summaries to be associated with a process.
+A summary would usually represent an aggregation method such as a daily mean or a daily maximum.
+For example, a temperature sensor at a location is set to log data every minute and this is retrieved and stored in a database as a single `process`.
+Perhaps one-minute data are not useful for most people and hourly means wish to be reported.
+The process will remain the same, but the hourly aggregated observations would represent a different summary.
+The same situation would occur for other summaries such as daily averages, daily minimums, and daily maximums. **smonitor** also contains functions which enable these aggregations to be done on processes once they have been inserted into the `observation` table.

 ## Uses

-The **smonitor** database is used for many pieces of my work including:
+**smonitor** is used for many pieces of my work including:

-  - My personal homepage ([here](http://skgrange.github.io/temperature_plots.html) and [here](http://skgrange.github.io/air_quality_plots.html))
+  - My personal homepage ([here](http://skgrange.github.io/temperature_plots.html) and [here](http://skgrange.github.io/air_quality_plots.html)).
   - Personal database containing New Zealand's air quality monitoring data.
-  - Personal database containing United Kingdom's AURN (Automatic Urban and Rural Network) data and meteorological data sourced from NOAA's integrated Surface Database
+  - Personal database containing United Kingdom's [AURN](https://uk-air.defra.gov.uk/) (Automatic Urban and Rural Network) data and meteorological data sourced from NOAA's integrated Surface Database ([ISD](https://www.ncdc.noaa.gov/isd)).
-(ISD).
-  - A database containing all of EU member state's [AirBase](http://www.eea.europa.eu/data-and-maps/data/airbase-the-european-air-quality-database-8) and [e-Reporting](http://www.eionet.europa.eu/aqportal/Drep1) observations.
+  - A database containing European Economic Area (EEA) member state's [AirBase](http://www.eea.europa.eu/data-and-maps/data/airbase-the-european-air-quality-database-8) and [e-Reporting](http://www.eionet.europa.eu/aqportal/Drep1) air quality observations.
+This database represents a very large amount of work by many of the European states and contains 9 100 sites, 140 000 processes, and about 2 500 000 000 time-series observations!
+The database technology used for this application is [PostgreSQL](https://www.postgresql.org/).
+The only extensions required to **smonitor** for this project was to add a dozen new variables to the `sites` table and a few to the `processes` table.
+The other deviation is that every aggregation period forms its own process which makes the database "flatter".